nsnam/bake-git/doc/source/bake-tutorial.rst

 Basic Bake usage
 ****************

 To run bake, first of all,  you need the configuration file, that describes how the modules should be built.
 By default this file is called bakefile.xml.
-Bake includes a generic configuration filed, called bakeconf.xml that is shipped with bake ($HOME/bake/bakeconf.xml) or with the standard ns-3 distribution.
+Bake includes a generic configuration file, called bakeconf.xml that is shipped with bake ($HOME/bake/bakeconf.xml) or with the standard ns-3 distribution.
 This file contains the generic information for all the available modules that bakes can handle.
 We will see later how to create a new input to this generic configuration file.
 But for now it is important to understand that the bakeconf.xml will work as a template for your personal and specific configuration.
-On the bakeconf.xml we have all the available module for ns-3 and more, you should choose a subset of these to be installed on your system.
+On the bakeconf.xml we have all the available modules for ns-3 and more, you should choose a subset of these to be installed on your system.

 To configure bake to build, for example, ns-3-dev, you can: